La Semana Santa en España

 Above: un pestiño, by Ismael Olea.

-Easter week in Spain is a time of serious processions
+week in Spain is a time of serious processions

 But, on Easter Day (El Domingo de Resurrección) it is a day of happiness and celebration because on this day the Resurrection of Jesus is remembered.